-Our Director, Marc Harris, recently penned a blog on the benefits of using a specialist recruitment agency to bring in an interim manager for transformation projects.
-Having worked within the interim market for the last 20 years, Marc has seen the invaluable advantages of such positions to organisations.
-However, he understands that sourcing talent at such a critical period can be challenging for both parties.
+Having worked within the interim market for the last 20 years, Director Marc, has seen the invaluable advantages of such positions as interim management to organisations.
+However, he understands that sourcing talent at such a critical period, i.e. transformation projects, can be challenging for both parties.

 When looking for talent, employers will be looking for someone who can hit the ground running, ensuring plans and projects are executed efficiently.
 But with the current competitiveness of the interim market, especially post-pandemic where more professionals are looking to gain more flexible, project-based work and enhanced renumeration, it’s important for candidates to leverage every chance possible of getting noticed and considered for a role.
 The first rung on the ladder is creating an outstanding interim CV.